pbv-public/firestore-orm/README.md

 ## Transactions
-Our `Transaction` class, combines AOL and DynamoDB's transactWrite with the following strategy:
+Our `Context` class, combines AOL and DynamoDB's transactWrite with the following strategy:

 * Individual get operations are allowed within a transaction context.